feynon/carlosbecker.com/content/post/2020-01-26-goreleaser-3-years-later.md

 - goreleaser
 ---

-December 21, 2016: the day I made the [very first commit](https://github.com/goreleaser/goreleaser/commit/8b63e6555be45234c4c2a69576ca2ddab705302c) on what would become [GoReleaser](https://goreleaser.com).
+[GoReleaser](https://goreleaser.com)'s journey begins in December 21, 2016: the day I made its [very first commit](https://github.com/goreleaser/goreleaser/commit/8b63e6555be45234c4c2a69576ca2ddab705302c).

 <!--more-->

-It was a pretty dumb commit, nothing fancy, but it was the born of the idea, at least.

 I didn't have big aspirations for it.
 Just wanted to reliably automate my workflow in another project, so, the first version was pretty hacky, but whatever, just scratching my own itch.